I’m Frustrated with the Lack of Flexibility of an ERP. What Now?

 Achieve Big Wins Now

 It’s something that can be handled by the production team, and the rest of the organization doesn’t need to be involved.
-Combine the idea of start small, think big, move fast, and you’re achieving real goals.
+Combine the idea of achieving quick wins by starting small and moving fast, and you’re achieving real goals.
 You’re starting small with a limited amount of data that you need to get value out of it and thinking big by eventually integrating it into the ERP system.

 The other thing that’s worth thinking about here, too, is most companies don’t have accurate cycle times and scrap rates.
 Bills and materials and routing are often wrong, too.
 This is one of the core reasons we developed SensrTrx in the first place – to provide accurate data providing the ability to make data-driven decisions.